pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Draw Line To Last Point

-Draw a line back to the spot where you left the route (only works if a single route is enabled).
+Draw a line back to the spot where you left the route.
+If multiple routes are enabled a line will be drawn the last point where you left closest route.

 ### Off Track Alerts

-Trigger an alert when you leave the track by `Off Track Distance`.
+Trigger an alert when you leave a route by `Off Track Distance`.

 ### Off Track Alerts Max Report Interval

 How often, in seconds, an alert should fire.
-Alerts will continue firing until you return to the planned route.
+Alerts will continue firing until you return to the planned route (or reach a section of another enabled route).

 ### Off Track Alerts Alert Type